Andy-UTAS/SSP/docs/index.md

     The purpose of this course is to provide an introduction to the world of solid-state physics.
 At the conclusion of your journey, you should:

     - Be familiar with the main models of solid-state physics, and their application to real-world systems
-    - Have proficiency parsing and extracting information from applied solid-state systems, with an eye to identification the relevant theoretical framework(s) and the concise formulation of physics to be investigated
+    - Have proficiency parsing and extracting information from applied solid-state systems, with an eye to the identification of the relevant theoretical framework(s) and the concise formulation of the physics to be investigated
     - Have experience identifying and applying appropriate approximations and physical insight to make difficult problems more tractable
     - Be familiar with experimental and analytical apparatus relevant to probing solid-state systems, in addition to some of the main systems and devices one might encounter _in the wild_
     - Have had some fun!